lucasgauk/jekyll-blog/_posts/2019-12-11-Change-Streams-and-Reactive-Spring.md

 WebFlux is a huge Spring library that brings support for reactive programming to Spring Boot.
 Built on top of [reactor](https://projectreactor.io/), it exposes some super interesting stream tools that adhere to the [reactive-streams](http://www.reactive-streams.org/) specifications.
-Namely, `Mono` and `Flux`.
+Today we'll be looking at a few of these tools: `Mono` and `Flux`.
 Mono represents an asynchronous response of 0 or 1 items, where as a Flux represents an asynchronous sequence of 0 to n items.

 Let's start by setting up a simple reactive API.